Damelim/TMTL/README.md

 ## TMTL(Debiased)

-A debiasing step only involves target-data and corrects aligned shifts from target.
+A debiasing step only involves target-data and corrects **aligned shifts** from target.

+For **aligned shift**, the debiasing step reduces the bias, while retaining some knowledge from the source data, while for **balanced shift**, the initial fused step is already advantageous.

+For practitioner, it is recommnded to conduct both steps.

 $\hat{\mathbf{D}} \in \arg\min_{\mathbf{D} \in \mathbb{R}^{p \times K}} \frac{1}{2n_T K} \lVert \mathbf{Y}^0 - \mathbf{X}^{0 \cdot} (\hat{\mathbf{W}}^{F} + \mathbf{D}) \rVert_F^2 + \tilde{\lambda} \lVert \mathbf{D} \rVert_{2,1},$